Literature of Moldova: Moldavian Autonomous Soviet Socialist Republic

-From 1926, the newspaper Plugarul Roșu (Red Ploughman) published in Tiraspol, followed by Pagini literară (Literary pages), and then organised by May 1, 1927 into the journal Moldova literară, occupied an important corner of Moldovan literature.
-In April 1927 was organised the Union of Moldovan Soviet Writers (Reseritul, or Sunrise).
+From 1926, the newspaper Plugarul Roșu (Red Ploughman) published in Tiraspol, followed by Pagini literară (Literary pages), and then organised by May 1, 1927, into the journal Moldova literară, occupied an important corner of Moldovan literature.
+In April 1927 was organised the Union of Moldovan Soviet Writers (Reseritul, or Sunrise), with Mozes Kahana as its first chairman.
 At the end of 1931, the writers' union in Tiraspol divided two sections: Tinerimea and Ularf.
 In November, the journal Moldova literară reorganised itself into a politico-literary monthly October - an organ for the Union of Writers and the Socio-literary division of the Moldovan scientific committee.
 From 1930, the pioneering magazine (Leninist Spark) began publication.

 Dmitrii Milev can be considered the first Soviet writer from the Moldovan Autonomous SSR.
 In his short stories, Milev described in bright detail the bestiality and terror of Romanian fascism in a Bessarabian village, and the protest and resistance of the peasantry.
 But Milev also depicted the Bessarabian farmers as an undifferentiated mass that propels individual heroes.
 The revolutionary movement was shown as spontaneous and without perspective.
 Some of his works were to some extent or the other pessimistic, albeit veiled.

 Mihai Andriescu, born in a peasant family in Bessarabia, was a Communist poet, among whose works were Navalire, and Grigore Malini.

 Teodor Malai, also born in Bessarabia, was a farm-hand, fought in the Civil War, organiser of collective farms, a senior member of the Communist party.
 He published a collection of poems, Oţelu jiu in 1929.
 His oeuvre covered the October Revolution, the dictatorship of the proletariat, class struggle, the problems of the establishment of Socialism, the defence of the USSR, and life in the Party and the Komsomol.

 One of the most energetic drivers of the Moldovan Soviet literature was Samuil Lehtţir, an organiser of the Union of Moldovan Soviet Writers and a founder of the literary journal Moldova literară.
 In his early poems (for instance, Poems (1929)) he often imitated the folk style (Doina), in which he attempted to show the revolutionary movements in Bessarabia.
-Between 1928-1929, he wrote essays of criticism.
+Between 1928 and 1929, he wrote essays of criticism.
 His collection of poems În flăcări (In the flame) came out in 1931, revealing considerable artistic and ideological development.
 His poetry collection Nikita depicted class struggle in the collective farm.
 Caderea Epigonilor (The Fall of the Epigones) demonstrates his introduction into socialist realism.
 To Lehtţir is also attributed the beginning of Moldovan dramaturgy.
 His play Codreanu (1930) depicts moments in the revolution and rebellion of serfs under the leadership of a hajduk.